x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 - **Time-based hold** Both In-Place Hold and Litigation Hold allow you to specify a duration of time for which to hold items.
 The duration is calculated from the date a mailbox item is received or created.

     If your organization requires that all mailbox items be preserved for a specific period, for example 7 years, you can create a time-based hold.
-In Exchange 2013, you can specify a retention period for items on hold.
+In Exchange Server, you can specify a retention period for items on hold.
 Items on hold are aged based on their date received.
 For example, consider a mailbox that's placed on a time-based In-Place Hold and has a retention period set to 365 days.
 If an item in that mailbox is deleted after 300 days from the date it was received, it's held for an additional 65 days before being permanently deleted.
 You can use a time-based In-Place Hold in conjunction with a retention policy to make sure items are preserved for the specified duration and permanently removed after that period.

 You can use In-Place Hold to place a user on multiple holds.
 When a user is placed on multiple holds, the search queries from any query-based hold are combined (with **OR** operators).
 In this case, the maximum number of keywords in all query-based holds placed on a mailbox is 500.
 If there are more than 500 keywords, then all content in the mailbox is placed on hold (not just that content that matches the search criteria).
 All content is held until the total number of keywords is reduced to 500 or less.